List of Vampire Hunter D novels: Japanese editions

 Known simply as the Vampire Hunter (吸血鬼ハンター, Banpaia Hantā) series in Japan, the first novel, Vampire Hunter "D", was written by Hideyuki Kikuchi and published in 1983.
 To date, over 40 novels have been published in the main series, with some novels comprising as many as four volumes; including the supplemental volume, Dark Nocturne, over 50 individual volumes have been published.
 The series has also spawned anime, audio drama, and manga adaptations, art books, and a supplemental guide book.

 All of the official publications in the series were originally published by Asahi Sonorama under the Sonorama Bunko label.
 Additionally, from November 1992 through February 1993, special hardcover editions of the first seven volumes, plus Dark Nocturne, were published by Asashi Sonorama to commemorate the series' 10th anniversary, as the Vampire Hunter Favorite Printing Series (吸血鬼ハンター愛蔵版シリーズ, Banpaia Hantā Aizōban Shirīzu); each included a new cover illustration and a color interior illustration by Yoshitaka Amano.

-Following the closing of the Sonorama branch in September 2007, the release of D - Throng of Heretics in October 2007 under the Asahi Bunko - Sonorama Selection label marked the transition to the new publisher, Asahi Shimbun Publishing, a division of Asahi Sonorama's parent company.
+Following the closing of the Sonorama branch in September 2007, the release of D – Throng of Heretics in October 2007 under the Asahi Bunko – Sonorama Selection label marked the transition to the new publisher, Asahi Shimbun Publishing, a division of Asahi Sonorama's parent company.
 From December 2007 through January 2008, Asahi Shimbun Publishing reprinted the complete Vampire Hunter catalogue under the Sonorama Selection label, including e-book releases on the Kindle platform.

-In January 2011, Asahi Sonorama published the first spinoff light novel series set in the Vampire Hunter universe, a prequel series written by Kikuchi titled Another Vampire Hunter: The Noble Greylancer (吸血鬼ハンター／アナザー　貴族グレイランサー, Banpaia Hantā Anazā: Kizoku Gureiransā), illustrated by Ayami Kojima, artist and character designer for the Castlevania series of video games.
+In January 2011, Asahi Sonorama published the first spinoff light novel series set in the Vampire Hunter universe, a prequel series written by Kikuchi titled Another Vampire Hunter: The Noble Greylancer (吸血鬼ハンター / アナザー 貴族グレイランサー, Banpaia Hantā Anazā: Kizoku Gureiransā), illustrated by Ayami Kojima, artist and character designer for the Castlevania series of video games.
 Only two volumes were published, both in hardcover, with a planned third volume on hold since 2013.
 In May and June 2021 Asahi Shimbun published new paperback and Kindle editions of the two volumes, featuring new cover illustrations by Yoshitaka Amano.

 In November 2017, Kikuchi began to serialize new Vampire Hunter stories in Asahi Shimbun's monthly magazine Issatsu no Hon (一冊の本, lit.
-One Book) with the story Vampire Hunter: D — Deadened City.
+One Book) with the story Vampire Hunter: D – Deadened City.
 These stories are later collected and printed as full entries in the main series, sometimes under new titles.
-The most recent story is Vampire Hunter: D — Crimson Summer Procession (吸血鬼ハンター　Ｄ－紅い夏の道行き, Banpaia Hantā: D — Akai Natsu no Michiyuki), which began serialization in September 2024.
+The most recent story is Vampire Hunter: D – The Noble Butcher (吸血鬼ハンター D－殺戮貴族, Banpaia Hantā: D – Satsuriku Kizoku), which began serialization in July 2025.

+In December 2025, it was announced that Vampire Hunter D 44: D – Crimson Summer Procession would be the final volume to feature monochrome interior illustrations by Yoshitaka Amano.
+The volume was released in January 2026 alongside the commemorative artbook Vampire Hunter D: The Complete Illustration Collection, which compiles all of his interior illustrations.
+Amano continues to serve as the series' cover illustrator.